gitranz/GettingAndCleaningData/Readme.md

 ### run_analysis.R

-This R script generates a tidy dataset out of the original dataset[2] used for the Human Activity Recognition Using Smartphones study[1] and calcualte the average of each variable for each activity and each subject and save it as a CSV File in the working directory.
+This R script generates a tidy dataset out of the original dataset [2] used for the Human Activity Recognition Using Smartphones study [1] and calculate the average of each variable for each activity and each subject and save it as a CSV File in the working directory.
 Only the mean and standard deviation variables are used.
-If the original Data is not in the working directory, it will be downloaded and unzip automatically[2].
+If the original Data is not in the working directory, it will be downloaded and unzip automatically [2].

 ### CodeBook.md